Georgia Car Accidents – What to Do After

 The legal deadline to file a lawsuit is called the statute of limitations.
 You have two years from the date of the accident to file suit for injuries and four years to file suit for damage to your car or property.

 Contact Your Insurance Company in Writing

-Call your insurance agent or insurance company as soon as possible after an accident.
+Call your insurance agent or insurance company as soon as possible after a car wreck in Georgia.

 You should also send a written notice that includes information like the names of people who were injured in the crash, the time of the accident, where it occurred, contact information for the other person involved, and other details.

 Failure to contact your insurance company within a reasonable amount of time could mean the insurance company refuses to cover the accident